-Lehman Brothers Inc. was the lead underwriter in our initial public offering in February 2002 and our follow-on offerings in April 2004, May 2005 and August 2005 and is an underwriter in Sunoco Logistics Partners Operations L.P.'s concurrent offering of senior notes.
-In addition, Lehman Brothers Inc. and the other underwriters and their related entities have engaged, and may in the future engage, in commercial banking, investment banking or financial advisory transactions with us, our affiliates and Sunoco, in the ordinary course of their business.
+Barclays Capital Inc. and Citigroup Global Markets Inc. and the other underwriters and their related entities have engaged and may in the future engage in commercial banking, investment banking or financial advisory transactions with us, the master partnership, our affiliates and Sunoco, in the ordinary course of their business.
 Such underwriters and their affiliates have received customary compensation and expenses for these commercial banking, investment banking or financial advisory transactions.

-Affiliates of Lehman Brothers Inc., Citigroup Global Markets Inc., UBS Securities LLC, KeyBanc Capital Markets, a division of McDonald Investments Inc., and RBC Capital Markets Corporation are lenders under our revolving credit facility and will receive greater than 10% of the net proceeds of this offering through our repayment of that facility.
+Affiliates of each of the underwriters are lenders under our revolving credit facility and will receive greater than 10% of the net proceeds of this offering through our repayment of that facility.
 Accordingly, this offering is being made in compliance with the requirements of Rule 2710(h) of the Conduct Rules of the National Association of Securities Dealers, Inc., or NASD.
-Pursuant to that rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering as a bona fide independent market (as defined in the NASD Conduct Rules) exists in our common units.